ManishkPrajapati/Academic-Aisle/SRS.md

 Reliability:

-- The website should have an SSL certificate for secure data transmission between the user's browser and the server, protecting sensitive information such as passwords and credit card details from unauthorized access or theft by hackers or cybercriminals.
+- The website should have an SSL certificate for secure data transmission between the user's browser and the server, protecting sensitive information such as passwords and card details from unauthorized access or theft by hackers or cybercriminals.
 - The website should implement regular backups of all data to prevent data loss in case of any unexpected events such as server crashes or cyber-attacks.

 Availability: